rkuma183/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <img alt="!map beige route-66 600x200.jpg" width="600" height="200" src="https://cloud.githubusercontent.com/assets/300046/14080916/1a0a42ca-f4c5-11e5-8230-cb0b95dde974.jpg"></a>

-Route 66 begins in Chicago, goes to St. Louis, Missouri, then through smaller road-side towns on the way to Oklahoma City, Amarillo, and Flagstaff before ending on the Santa Monica pier in Los Angeles.
+Route 66 begins in Chicago, goes to St. Louis, Missouri, then through smaller road-side towns on the way to Oklahoma City, Amarillo, and Flagstaff before ending on the Santa Monica pier in Los Angeles, California.
+The <a target="_blank" href="https://en.wikipedia.org/wiki/Chisholm_Trail">Chisolm Trail</a> was used to drive cows to market from various cowtowns in Texas through Oklahoma Indian Territory to Abilene and other railheads in Kansas.

 Since Illinos and Missouri are already in our <a href="#DownMississippi">Mississippi route</a>, we begin from Oklahoma and take a long detour North to avoid too much desert along the way.

-&nbsp;

 <a name="OK"></a>